lue-bird/elm-parser-tricks/performance.md

 ### constructing parsers dynamically is evil

-Sometimes (and that's somewhat bad design I'd say), the exact structure you parse into is not determined after parsing a first piece of data.
+Sometimes (and that's somewhat bad design from the format you're parsing I'd say), the exact structure you parse into is not determined after parsing a first piece of data.

 E.g. with `public static final @Export` you could continue with `class`, a function name etc.